kech37/sword-health-backend-challenge/README.md

 - Better security: The API access security should be improved by using access tokens with expiring dates, rotating secret tokens, and implementing the possibility for the user to renew access tokens using a refresh token.

-- Better permissions management: The implemented logic is very much tied to the Manager and Technician role, mainly because of the use of the Utils.isManager() and Utils.isTechnician() methods.
+- Better permissions management: The implemented logic is very much tied to the Manager and Technician role, mainly because of the use of the `Utils.isManager()` and `Utils.isTechnician()` methods.
 In the future, better permission control should be implemented using the own CRUD and global CRUD permissions stored in the role table on the database.

 - Better bad request feedback: When the request input data is not well formatted the request response will display a 400 Bad Request error explaining that the request input is not ok.
 This is not very usefull because of the lack of vebosity say which parameter is wrong.

 - Better type checking: Instead of using custom type guards for each object, a good improvement would be to use a runtime validator (like typia) to validate objects using type tags that can be used to define what an object should be.

+- Message broker gracefully stop: In the current implementation when the service connection is stopped it throws an unhandled _IllegalOperationError_ error.
+A future improvement should be to handle this error gracefully.